jacoscaz/treesandrobots.github.io/_posts/2020-01-17-yearly-theme-2020-system-consolidation.md

 Although there is a lot that I disagree about with Dr. Peterson, I find much of his material to be at least thought-provoking when not positively helpful and instructive.
-I highly suggest the afore-mentioned guide.
+I highly suggest the aforementioned guide.

 [1]: https://www.relay.fm/cortex/
 [2]: https://www.relay.fm/people/mykehurley